-Studies prove the amino acids found in Laminine help build muscle mass and strength
+Studies show amino acids help build muscle mass and strength

 By Kimberly Lloyd M.S.